Azure/Azure-Sentinel/Playbooks/ProofpointTAP/Playbooks/ProofpointTAP-AddForensicsInfoToIncident/readme.md

 5. Click Save
 6. Repeat steps for Proofpoint TAP connector API Connection (For authorizing, the Service Principal and the secret need to be provided.)
 #### b.
 Configurations in Sentinel
-1. In Azure sentinel analytical rules should be configured to trigger an incident (*campaignId* custom entity should be provided).
+1. In Azure sentinel analytical rules should be configured to trigger an incident.
+An incident should have *campaignId* custom entity (obtained from *campaignId_s* field in ProofpointTAP logs).
+Check the [documentation](https://docs.microsoft.com/en-us/azure/sentinel/surface-custom-details-in-alerts) to learn more about adding custom entities to incidents.
 2. Configure the automation rules to trigger the playbook.